imAliAsad/VisualStudioRevitTemplate/README.md

 Empowering you to use visual studio's WPF template for Revit add-in development.

+## Features
+- The project is setup with MVVM and WPF
+- Auto create ribbon tab and panel
+- Have Util.cs for writing helping methods
+- Have the implementation of Singleton.cs
+- Well organized code and files

 ## Installation
 To install visual studio project template for revit add-in development, clone or download the repository and follow the below steps.